mru00/crane_gps_watch/README.md

 Please report problems and bugs.
 If you get compiler errors, please send me the complete compiler output.
 If the generated output files are wrong, please create an image (`--to_image`) and send me the image with a description of the expected output.

+I also appreciate positive feedback very much, and "works for me" messages.
+If your watch works, please send me a note so I can update the list of supported watches.

 Installation: